tlbueno/k8s-resources-setup/README.md

 ## Ingress tips

 To use the ingress usually you need to add the ingress address in /etc/host pointing to the cluster ingress entrypoint. ie, in the kind local cluster, you should point my-app.my-domain to the address 127.0.0.1.
 If you have multiple ingress addresses it is a boring task to do and manage.
 Another possible solution is to use an local DNS server to handle it.
-Below I show the steps to configure the dnsmasq DNS server to handle any subdomain of my main local domain, `localdev`.
+Below I show the steps to configure the dnsmasq DNS server to handle any subdomain of my main local domain, `localcluster`.
 The configuration was based on Fedora 40 and it may change on other versions or other distributions.

 - Install dnsmasq
 ```sh